mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 UMC on the other hand while being less described and open to interpretation seems to match the more informal, iterative game making of many participants.

-### Different strokes

-A different strokes commentary.
-Depending on aims of the practitioner and context of the game making different tactics may be applicable.